What is Accounting? – The Basics of Accounting

 In summary:

-- Accounting consists of recording the economic operations of the company to obtain the financial statements that will be used for decision-making or tax settlement.
+• Accounting involves recording the company’s economic transactions to prepare financial statements used for decision-making or tax settlement.

-- The information extracted from it is very useful, which is why many self-employed people keep it even if they are not required to do so.
+• The information extracted from it is very useful, which is why many self-employed people keep it even when they are not required to.